nishtha1993/split-bill-ms/README.md

 app.py: Contains the main initialization of the Flask app instance config.py: Will contain constants and other configuration parameters( e.g. db connection strings etc)

+<u>Checking if the app is up and running</u>

+hit the endpoint /admin/health in the browser